ocaml-multicore/ocaml-uring/tests/main.md

   Unix.close w
   (* done *)

-(* By the time we cancel, the request has already succeeded (we just didn't process the reply yet). *) let test_cancel_late () = with_uring ~queue_depth:5 @@ fun t ->
+By the time we cancel, the request has already succeeded (we just didn't process the reply yet):

+let test_cancel_late () =
+  with_uring ~queue_depth:5 @@ fun t ->
   let _fbuf = set_fixed_buffer t 1024 in